zzs1020/generator-ng2component/README.md

 # generator-ng2component
-An angular 2 component generator
+An angular 2 component generator (based on new namespace '@angular/core')

 **To use the tool, please follow these steps: ( Assuming you have installed node.js)**